 Management based on legal advice and historical trends, believes that no material liability will devolve on the Company in respect of these matters.

-6) During the earlier years, DLF Utilities Limited ('DUL) (Real estate undertaking of DUL, now merged with DLF Limited) had received a notice from the Dakshin Haryana Bijli Vitran Nigam ('DHBVN') wherein it had claimed cross subsidy surcharge of ?
+6) During the earlier years, a power division of DLF Utilities Limited ('DUL) which was transferred to DLF Power & Services Limited ('DPSL) [a subsidiary of DLF Cyber City Developers Limited (DCCDL)] had received a notice from the Dakshin Haryana Bijli Vitran Nigam ('DHBVN') wherein it had claimed cross subsidy surcharge of ?
 3,328.00 lakhs on electricity being supplied by DUL to other companies for the period from 1 April 2011 to 30 September 2012 and had questioned the legality of such electricity supply.
 DUL filed an appeal to Haryana Electricity Regulatory Commission ('HERC'), wherein HERC vide order dated 11 August 2011 held that the supply of electricity by DUL was legal, however, DUL was liable to pay cross subsidy surcharge.
 Aggrieved by the said order, DUL filed an appeal before Appellate Tribunal of Electricity ('APTEL) against the levy of cross subsidy surcharge.
 APTEL held that the supply of electricity for commercial establishments from the main receiving panel was not in accordance with law and must be discontinued.

 Based on the advice of the independent legal counsels and grounds of appeal, the management has assessed that there is a strong likelihood of succeeding before the Hon'ble Supreme Court of India.
 Pending the final decisions on the above matter, no adjustment has been made in these standalone financial statements.

-7) During the previous year, New Okhla Industrial Development Authority (NOIDA) demanded ?
-23,421.31 lakhs against the Company on account of payment of enhanced compensation to farmers regarding land acquired by it.
+7) D uring the earlier years, New Okhla Industrial Development Authority (NOIDA) demanded ?
+23,421.31 lakhs from the Company on account of payment of enhanced compensation to farmers regarding land acquired by it.
 As per NOIDA, land which was acquired by it, falls under the plot taken by the Company through auction.
-While passing judgment dated 5 May 2022, the Hon'ble Supreme Court directed that, 'Since the acquisition of land in question was made by NOIDA which was purchased by DLF through a public auction, therefore the liability to pay compensation would be of NOIDA'.
+While passing judgment dated 5 May 2022, the Hon'ble Supreme Court directed that, 'since the acquisition of land in question was made by NOIDA which was purchased by DLF through a public auction, therefore the liability to pay compensation would be of NOIDA'.
 NOIDA filed a review petition with the Hon'ble Supreme Court, which was dismissed vide Order dated 10 August 2022.
 Even after this, NOIDA issued a Demand Notice on 23 December 2022 demanding a sum of ?
 23,421.31 lakhs.
 The Company challenged the said demand through filing writ petition before Hon'ble High Court at Allahabad.
 The Hon'ble High Court vide order dated 24 January 2023 directed that no coercive measures shall be taken by NOIDA pursuant to the demand notice dated 23 December 2022.
+The underlying property was sold to DCCDL in earlier years.

 8) Indemnification of DCCDL